microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 private static readonly supportedInterfaces = ["IComponentHTMLVisual"];

 /**
- * Create is where you do setup for your component.
+ * ComponentInitializingFirstTime is where you do setup for your component.
 This is only called once the first time your component
  * is created.
-Anything that happens in create will happen before any other user will see the component.
+Anything that happens in componentInitializingFirstTime will happen before any other user will see the component.
  */
-protected async create() {
+protected async componentInitializingFirstTime() {
-  // Calling super.create() creates a root SharedMap that you can work off. await super.create();
+  // Calling super.componentInitializingFirstTime() creates a root SharedMap that you can work off. await super.componentInitializingFirstTime();
   this.root.set("clicks", 0, CounterValueType.Name);
 }